afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 moq-mi allows updating encoding parameters in the middle of a track (ex: frame rate, resolution, codec, etc)

-The protocol refers to [loc] to define specific media wire format.
+The protocol refers to [loc] to define the specific media wire format.

 # Protocol Operation